 The future of globalization in finance

-While the pandemic impacted globalization and shifted the market landscape, data shows positive results in trade, capital flows, and digital transactions.
+Although the pandemic impacted globalization and shifted the market landscape, data shows positive results in trade, capital flows, and digital transactions.
 In fact, those that embraced globalization strategies and digitalization, including driving diversification across domestic and foreign production, showed strong resilience amidst uncertainty.

-However, the future of globalization will require business leaders to continue to address supply chain shortages, along with geopolitical tensions, dynamic global economy shifts, and cross-border investment flows.
+However, the future of globalization will require business leaders to continue addressing supply chain shortages, along with geopolitical tensions, dynamic global economy shifts, and cross-border investment flows.
 Adding global-ready financial management software to optimize operations will set you up for success by decreasing risks, simplifying complex globalization in finance challenges, and maximizing your performance across markets.

 Preparing your business for globalization with Dynamics 365 Finance